devennn/devennn.github.io/_posts/2020-01-15-python-packages.md

 publihsed: false
 ---

-The main use of __init__.py is to initialize a Python package.
+Whenever a directory need to be declared as package, \_\_init\_\_.py need to be included.
+Take example of directory below.

 ```
+main/
 ├── run_this.py
-├── first
+├── first/
 │   ├── a.py
 │   ├── b.py
 │   ├── __init__.py
 │   └── d.py
-└── second
+└── second/
     ├── c.py
     └── __init__.py
 ```